Australia nears decision on whether to deport Djokovic - KESQ

 Associated Press

 MELBOURNE, Australia (AP) — Australia’s prime minister says his government’s tough policy toward visitors who are not vaccinated for COVID-19 has not changed as his government nears a decision on whether to deport Serbian tennis star Novak Djokovic.
 The men’s tennis No. 1 had his visa canceled on arrival last week when his vaccination exemption was questioned, but he won a legal battle that allowed him to stay in the country.
 He still faces the prospect of deportation the immigration minister considering canceling his visa.
 Prime Minister Scott Morrison says non-citizens have to prove they are double-vaccinated or provide acceptable proof that they cannot be vaccinated for medical reasons.
-Djokovic’s argument is based on evidence he was diagnosed with COVID-19 in Serbia last month and has since recovered.
+Djokovic on Thursday was included in the Australian Open draw and is slated to play fellow Serb Miomir Kecmanovic.